Skip to main content

 Campers are supervised at all times and are escorted on restroom breaks.
 We have once again limited our camp sizes this summer.
 Camp size will depend upon grade ranges.
 All sessions will have at least 2 staff, if not 3.

 No. Parents/guardians/visitors are not allowed to remain in classrooms.
 Our camps are supervised by education professionals and aim to promote independent learning and socialization opportunities for your children.
-If you feel that your child is unable to remain in camp without you, it may be best to wait a year before you send him/her to camp.
+If you feel that your child is unable to remain in camp without you, it may be best to wait a year before you send them to camp.

 Camp instructors review camper expectations on the first day of each camp session.
 Our expectations are as follows: